amberstarlight/website/src/blog/posts/2025/from-analogue-to-digital.md

 a considerable amount of money), you also need to use the Analog AV cable for stereo audio; Nintendo didn't include a DAC for audio in the Component cable.
 The alternative option is to use a GCVideo solution.
-I'm using the Insurrection Industries Carby and pairing it with a HDMI to YPbPr Component converter.
+I'm using the Insurrection Industries Carby and pairing it with an HDMI to YPbPr Component converter.
 This is so that I can upscale and process the output in the same way for all of my analogue consoles.
 (Carby Component Cable please come back!)

-The Dreamcast has the ability to output VGA, which bypasses the switch box and goes straight to the upscaler; it's native VGA and doesn't need any conversion or special cables, the cheap Dreamcast VGA cables on eBay work _perfectly_ here.
+The Dreamcast has the ability to output VGA, which bypasses the switch box and goes straight to the upscaler; it's native VGA and doesn't need any conversion or special cables, so the cheap Dreamcast VGA cables on eBay work _perfectly_ here.

 The video pipeline is as follows: